 - Foster international cooperation among scientists

-4) The Kavli Prize will consist of US $1,000,000, a scroll, and a medal for each of the three Kavli Prizes.
-In cases where a Kavli Prize is to be awarded to more than one person, the financial award will be divided equally among the recipients.
+The Kavli Prize consists of US $1,000,000, and a gold medal for each of the three Kavli Prizes.
+In cases where a Kavli Prize is awarded to more than one person, the distribution of the financial award is left to The Kavli Prize Selection Committee.
+The prize money should be divided based on scientifically equivalent contributions.

-5) The nomination process will be open to all who wish to nominate candidates, but self-nominations will not be accepted.
-The prize can be awarded to a single person or shared for closely related fundamental contributions.
+The nomination process is open to scientists conducting basic research in astrophysics, nanoscience and neuroscience.
+Self-nominations are not accepted.
+The prize can be awarded to a single person or several individuals for closely related fundamental contributions (with no more than five laureates per field).
 Deceased persons cannot be nominated.

-8) The Norwegian Academy of Science and Letters selects the Kavli Laureates on the basis of the recommendations from these committees.
+These committees review and discuss the nominations, work independently and make a unanimous recommendation to The Norwegian Academy of Science and Letters.
+The Academy selects The Kavli Laureates on the basis of the recommendations.

-9) All information, both written and verbal, related to the identification and selection of the prize winners will be held in the strictest confidence.
-Records of the deliberations and other confidential activities of the prize committees, both paper and electronic, will be sealed and archived by the Norwegian Academy and not made available to the public for 50 years.
+All information, both written and verbal, related to the identification and selection process is held in the strictest confidence.
+Records of the deliberations and other confidential activities of the prize committees, both paper and electronic, are sealed and archived by The Norwegian Academy and not made available publicly for 50 years.

-10) The planning and implementation of the various events related to the Kavli Prizes will be the responsibility of a planning committee jointly appointed by the Kavli Foundation, the Norwegian Academy, and the Ministry of Education and Research.
-This committee will plan the events, assign responsibilities, and coordinate the interactions between the three parties.
-The Norwegian Academy will appoint the chair of this Committee and provide necessary staff support.
+The planning and implementation of the various events related to The Kavli Prize is the responsibility of a planning committee jointly appointed by The Kavli Foundation, The Norwegian Academy and The Ministry of Education and Research.
+This committee plans the events, assigns responsibilities and coordinates the interactions among the three partners.